aerogear/offix/docs/datastore/react.md

 }
 ```

-The `query` function also returns a `subscribeToMore` function
+The `useLazyQuery` hook also provides a `subscribeToMore` function
-that you can use to subscribe to changes for that query.
+that you can use to subscribe to events on your data.

 ## useUpdate